Update by user Mar 03, 2016

 Customer satisfaction is #1 with Wal-Mart.
 I would be willing to bet that he is one very happy customer and he is telling all of his friends about his positive experience.

-This person wrote the review because of not as described of walmart manager from Walmart and attached a photo.
+user82327625 wrote the review because of not as described at Walmart and attached a photo.
 Reviewer claimed that he or she wants Walmart to read this review and look into the issue (if any).

 The author asks this business to immediately contact him/ her to briefly discuss his/ her negative experience with the company.

 Also, this reviewer considered the following company: Target.
-We collected other reviews about products and/or services offered by Walmart for you to read.
+We collected other reviews about products and/or services offered by Walmart and walmart manager for you to read.
 This information may help you with your purchase decision.